-Controls for MegAlign Pro's docking area, panels and expand bars are described in the following table.
-Not all options in the table are applicable to every item.
+Controls for this application's view, panels and expand bars are described in the following table.
+For information that pertains only to views, also see Customize the appearance and layout of views.

-Task "How To" To show or open a hidden item Use the associated View menu command, click on a closed expand bar, or click on a plus sign.
-To hide or close a visible item Use the Close icon () or Minimize icon (), click on an open expand bar, or click on a minus sign.
-To close one or more tabs, right-click on a project, view or panel tab and choose Close , Close Others , Close Tabs to Right , or Close All .
+Task "How To" Show or open a hidden item Use the associated View menu command, click on a closed expand bar, click on a plus sign, or click the Restore icon ( Show/Hide the side panels Double-click on the project name to toggle between showing and hiding the side panels on the right of the window.
+Display panel sub-sections Click on a closed expand bar (medium gray bar) or use the associated View menu command.
+If you can't see all the information in an expanded section, close other expanded sections and/ or increase the size of the whole panel as described elsewhere in this table.
+Hide panel sub-sections Click on an open expand bar.
+Maximize an item use the Maximize icon (.
+Change the relative sizes of panes Drag the divider bar between them to the left, right, up or down.
+Hide or close a visible item Use the Close icon () or Minimize icon (), click on an open expand bar, or click on a minus sign.
+To close one or more tabs, right-click on a project, view or panel tab and choose Close, Close Others, Close Tabs to Right, or Close All.
 Some of these options are only available for certain tabs.
-To increase or decrease the size of an item Drag the bottom or left sides of the item or use the Maximize icon () or Restore icon ().
-To view more of an open expand bar, close neighboring bars and/or increase the size of the whole panel.
-To move an item Using the mouse, grab a project, view or panel tab, then drag and drop it in the desired location.
-To move a view or panel up/down Right-click on the view or panel tab and choose Move Up (Down) .
-To return to the default MegAlign Pro display Choose View > Reset Panel Layout.
-To return to a view or bring a floating view to the top Choose View > Show Document View > (View Name).
-This command can also be used to regenerate a Pairwise view that was closed.
-To scroll vertically Use the vertical scrollbar or the mouse wheel.
-To scroll horizontally Use the horizontal scrollbar, or hold down the Alt key (Win) or Option key (Mac) and drag the mouse.
+Move a view, panel or project to another location Right-click on the view tab and choose Move (View Name) to (Location) .
+In some cases, you can use your mouse to grab a project, view or panel tab, then drag and drop it in the desired location.
+Scroll vertically Use the vertical scrollbar or the mouse wheel.
+Scroll horizontally Use the horizontal scrollbar, or hold down the Alt key (Win) or Option key (Mac) and drag the mouse.